artemiscloud/activemq-artemis-operator/README.md

 to manage the [Apache ActiveMQ Artemis](https://activemq.apache.org/artemis/) message broker.

 ## Status
-At the moment the operator version should be considered alpha at 0.12.0 and as well the API at v2alphav1 as it is under active development.
+At the moment the operator version should be considered alpha on the way to beta at 0.13.0 as it is under active development.